nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 User enters wrong input format.
   * 1a1.
-Medimate gives correct format and asks user to input again.
+MediMate gives correct format and asks user to input again.
   * 1a2.
 User enters the input with correct format.

     Use Case ends.

 * 1b.
 Patient does not exist.
     * 1b1.
-Medimate reminds user to check for patient name.
+MediMate reminds user to check for patient name.
     * 1b2.
 User enters the input with correct format

       Use Case ends.

 * 3a.
 User enters Invalid type.
     * 3a1.
-Medimate gives the available types and asks user to input again.
+MediMate gives the available types and asks user to input again.

       Use Case ends.